sgnl05/sgnl05-racktables/README.md

    }
 ```

-Install RackTables with remote database:
+Install RackTables, using a remote database with existing RackTables data:

 ```puppet
    class { '::racktables':